Type 2 diabetes is the most common form.

 Insulin resistance is the initial symptom of type 2 diabetes, which means your body resists the effects of insulin.
 In response, your pancreas produces more insulin to get the sugar into the cells.
 Eventually, when the pancreas can no longer keep up, glucose builds up in the blood.

 The beta cells in the pancreas are responsible for producing insulin.
-They work harder and harder to produce enough insulin to move the sugar into the cells but eventually the beta cells begin to break down, sending the wrong amount of insulin at the wrong time.
+They work harder to produce enough insulin to transport the sugar into the cells, but the beta cells eventually break down, transmitting the wrong amount of insulin at the wrong time.

 Researchers have shown mesenchymal stem cells (MSCs) have the potential to treat many chronic diseases, including type 2 diabetes.